Frequently Asked Questions

 Q: Is this a one-time funding opportunity or will there be future opportunities for this program?

-A: NRCS cannot provide an answer regarding funding beyond fiscal year 2020 at this time.
-Approximately $900,000 is available for CCFWR Projects in fiscal year 2020.
+A: NRCS cannot provide an answer regarding funding beyond fiscal year 2021 at this time.
+Approximately $900,000 was available for CCFWR Projects in fiscal year 2020. $2 million is available for CCFWR Projects in fiscal year 2021.

 Q: What are the program priorities?

 A: Priority will be given to a CCFWR pilot project that includes the following four components:

 - Incorporates plans to make compost easily accessible to agricultural producers, including community gardeners;

 - Integrates other food waste strategies, including food recovery efforts; and